hollingberry/soleil/README.md

 # Soleil

 Sunrise/sunset times from the terminal.
+Soleil uses your current location (using Google's geolocation API) to calculate sunrise/sunset times.
+An internet connection is needed to access the geolocation API.

 ## Usage